ivanoats/blog.ivanstorck.com/pages/articles/2014-05-13-how-to-host-a-nodejs-app-on-an-ec2-ubuntu-server/index.md

 date: 2016-09-12
 layout: post
 tags: javascript, ec2, amazon, nodejs
+description: "*This post takes you through the process of setting up your first server on an Amazon Elastic Compute Cloud (EC2) Ubuntu Server.*"
 ---
 *This post takes you through the process of setting up your first server on an Amazon Elastic Compute Cloud (EC2) Ubuntu Server.*